 Thanks for stopping by.
 I'm glad you found my home on the Web and hope you'll return occasionally to see what's new.

-I invite you to explore the tabs on this page.
-You'll find more information about me and my books.
+I hope you'll explore the tabs on this page, because they give you more information about me and my books.
 I've even included hints for aspiring writers.
 And since I'm also a lecturer and presenter, there's a tab with descriptions of my most popular workshops.

 Let's also stay in touch via social media.
 Here are my links.